prascher/thebookwormproject/README.md

 # Roadmap of features

+New features planned for no later than January 2024, if all goes well:
+* Editing of books

-Currently, there is no roadmap for new features
+~~Currently, there is no roadmap for new features~~

-There are a few I am considering, but they are not ready yet.
+~~There are a few I am considering, but they are not ready yet.~~

 # Issues